Summary and Research Finding: Stage Two

 Points Related to Characteristics of Technological Outcomes

-In contrast to the misconceptions related to CoT, the CoTO pointswere usually seen in younger students and were relatively easy to address.
-This is because all points reflect a basic lack in student knowledge and/or experience rather than reflecting a construction of 'common' but inaccurate concepts from everyday interactions.
+In contrast to the misconceptions related to Characteristics of Technology (CoT), the Characteristics of Technological Outcomes (CoTO) points were usually seen in younger students and were relatively easy to address.
+This is because all points reflect a basic lack in student knowledge and/or experience rather than reflecting a construction of "common" but inaccurate concepts from everyday interactions.

 Success in addressing these points was achieved through providing students with the opportunity to interact with a range of Technological Outcomes and non-Technological Outcomes and undertaking scaffolded categorisation and description activities.
 This was significantly enhanced when teachers provided word banks to introduce new descriptive terms and allowed adequate time for students to discuss and employ these terms.